• Easy Healthy Recipes

 A word to the wise: If you grate your cauliflower by hand you may want to work over a rimmed baking sheet.
 Making cauliflower rice can get a bit messy, particularly when you're using a box grater.
 Fortunately, a baking sheet will make cleanup a breeze.

-Once the cauliflower is riced, just cook what you need—or use it as directed in another cauli-rice recipe.
-A head of cauliflower makes many servings, so prepare only the amount of cooked cauliflower you’ll need for your upcoming meal, and store the rest, uncooked, in the refrigerator or freezer.
+Once the cauliflower is riced, just cook what you need---or use it as directed in another cauli-rice recipe.
+A head of cauliflower makes many servings, so prepare only the amount of cooked cauliflower you'll need for your upcoming meal, and store the rest, uncooked, in the refrigerator or freezer.

 riced cauliflower in frying pan with cilantro

-How to freeze cauliflower rice
+How to freeze it

 Here's how to freeze cauliflower rice: